 How am I integrating the personal and political in improving professional practice and generating educational knowledge with collaborative/cooperative action research?

 Jack Whitehead, University of Cumbria

-9th November 2016
+DRAFT 6th November 2016

-A paper presented at the CARN 2016 Conference (on the 12/11/16) at Bishop Grosseteste University in Lincoln, UK, 10-13 November, with the theme of 'Integrating the Personal and Political in Professional Practice.'
+A paper to be presented on the CARN 2016 Conference Programme at Bishop Grosseteste University in Lincoln, UK, 10-13 November, with the theme of 'Integrating the Personal and Political in Professional Practice.'

-The 29:08 minute video of the presentation